-When certain types of emergencies arise in another country , the U.S. Department of Homeland Security can designate that country's citizens, if they are already present in United States, as eligible for "Temporary Protected Status" (TPS).
+When certain types of emergencies arise in another country , the U.S. Department of Homeland Security can designate that country's citizens or nationals, if they are already present in United States, as eligible for "Temporary Protected Status" (TPS).

 TPS is a temporary designation that allows its beneficiaries to live and work in the United States and travel in and out for the duration of the emergency without fear of being placed into removal proceedings.
 This is true whether you entered illegally or overstayed a visa or other permitted form of entry.